 - Provide pain relief without risk of opioid addiction

 The Science Behind the Technology

 Albert Einstein established the physical principle of Light Amplification by Stimulated Emission of Radiation (LASER) in 1917.
 Lasers emit tiny waves and frequencies of light in the form of electromagnetic particles called photons.

-As this laser energy is absorbed by cells, it can be converted into cellular energy called adenosine triphosphate (ATP), a universal protein that provides fuel to the cells for metabolic function and for growth and repair.
+As cells absorb this laser energy, it can be converted into cellular energy called adenosine triphosphate (ATP), a universal protein that provides fuel to the cells for metabolic function and for growth and repair.

-In surgical lasers, laser energy is converted into heat, enabling it to cut or vaporize tissues very precisely.
+A surgical laser converts laser energy into heat, enabling it to cut or vaporize tissues precisely.

 Biostimulative lasers emit photons with wavelengths and pulse energies that maximize cellular regeneration needed for tissue repair, whether it be skin, nerve, muscle, ligament or bone.

-In contrast, biostimulative lasers emit photons with wavelengths and pulse energies that maximize cellular regeneration needed for tissue repair, whether it be skin, nerve, muscle, ligament or bone.
+In contrast, the Lumix biostimulative laser emits photons with wavelengths and pulse energies that maximize cellular regeneration needed for tissue repair of skin, nerve, muscle, ligament or bone.
 This process is called photobiomodulation (PBM).
-Therapeutic lasers that deliver the most effective tissue penetration emit photons with pulse energies that are short in duration and very high in peak power.
+Lumix lasers deliver the most effective tissue penetration by emitting photons with pulse energies that are short in duration and very high in peak power.

-Superpulsed technology avoids the ablative effects of surgical lasers by pulsing beams of light that are only billionths of a second long, but with high to very high peak power levels (45 – 250 watts).
-This allows the delivery of light energy deeply into tissues for repair, while avoiding tissue damage from heat buildup.
-Superpulsed lasers focus on pain relief through reduction of inflammation, and promotion of tissue healing.
+Superpulsed laser technology avoids the ablative effects of surgical lasers by pulsing light beams that are only billionths of a second long, but with high to very high peak power levels (45 – 250 watts).
+This delivers light energy deeply into tissues for repair and pain relief, while avoiding tissue damage from the heat buildup of typical lasers.
+Superpulsed lasers provide pain relief through reduction of inflammation, and promotion of tissue healing.